isb-cgc/readthedocs/docs/source/sections/COSMIC.rst

 More SQL Examples
 #################

-Let's start with a few simple examples to explore some of the available fields in these COSMIC tables.
+Let's start with a few simple examples to get some practice using BigQuery, and to explore some of the available fields in these COSMIC tables.
-Note that all of these examples are in "Standard SQL", so make sure that you have enabled it.
+Note that all of these examples are in "Standard SQL", so make sure that you have that enabled.

-**1. How many mutations have been observed in KRAS?**
+(See instructions above regarding un-checking the "Legacy SQL" box in the BigQuery web UI.)

 .. image:: COSMIC-sql-01.png
    :scale: 75 %
    :align: right

+**1. How many mutations have been observed in KRAS?**

 .. code-block:: sql